megaease/easeagent/README.md

 ### Get And Set Environment Variable

-Setup Environment Variable and then download the latest release easeagent.jar or build easeagent from the source.
+Setup Environment Variable and then download the latest release of `easeagent.jar` or build it from the source.

 #### Setup Environment Variable
 ```